 Plastic is one of the hundreds of material types Advanced Seals & Gaskets can offer, available in many grades and products.
-One of the more popular grades on offer is Acrylic Plastic, which may also be referred to as Polymethyl Methacrylate (PMMA) or more commonly by the trade name ‘plexiglass’.
+One of the more popular grades on offer is Acrylic Plastics, which may also be referred to as Polymethyl Methacrylate (PMMA) or more commonly by the trade name ‘plexiglass’.

 Our in-house conversion facilities allow us to take sheets, tubes and rods of plastic and cut them into usable parts including pads, circular discs, washers and strips, all supplied with a plain finish or coated with a choice of self-adhesives.